 In recent years, the publishing houses have been under siege.
-Like any good science fiction epic, the technological world has figuratively battered at the archaic realms of the written word, and attempted to force the book and the magazine onto digital platforms.
-Yet, like any hero in a fantasy novel, the publishing houses have screamed at the top of their lungs, “we will not go quietly!”
-With the publishing industry going from strength to strength, it seems that resistance isn’t futile after all.
+Like any good science fiction epic, the technological world has figuratively battered at the archaic realms of the written word.
+It has attempted to force the book and the magazine onto digital platforms.
+Yet, like any fantasy hero, the publishing houses scream at the top of their lungs, “we will not go quietly!”
+With the publishers going from strength to strength, it seems that resistance isn’t futile after all.

 However, there is an irony to this tale.
 A key weapon in the publishing industry’s success against obscurity is the very technology that has threatened it.